-- Does the applicant have an active CDBG-DR or CDBG-MIT Subrecipient agreement with the GLO? - The applicant will respond Yes or No via the dropdown selection.
+- Does the applicant have an active CDBG-DR or CDBG-MIT Subrecipient agreement with the GLO?
+The applicant will respond Yes or No via the dropdown selection.
 Active subrecipient agreements are those that have not yet received a closeout letter from the GLO. - o If the response to the previous question is Yes, the following question will appear: Did the applicant exceed the federal/state expenditure threshold as indicated on the Audit Certification Form for the most recently completed Fiscal Year? - The applicant will respond Yes or No via the dropdown selection.
-A current subrecipient of CDBG DR or CDBG-MIT funding must submit an annual Audit Certification Form to the GLO.

-As of October 1, 2024, the current single audit threshold is \$1,000,000.
+A current subrecipient of CDBG DR or CDBG-MIT funding must submit an annual Audit Certification Form to the GLO to comply with active contractual obligations.
+This form is not required as part of the application submission. - As of October 1, 2024, the current single audit threshold is \$1,000,000.
 If the applicant's most recent fiscal year end is prior to October 1, 2024, the single audit threshold is \$750,000.
-If the single audit threshold is met or exceeded, a single audit is required no later than nine months following the end of the applicant's fiscal year.
+If the single audit threshold is met or exceeded, a single audit is required no later than nine months following the end of the applicant's fiscal year. - What is the date of the most recently completed Fiscal Year at the time of application?
+Enter the fiscal year end date.
+The fiscal year end date establishes the date an audit is due to the GLO.
+The applicant must enter this information to identify the required documentation to establish financial capacity for federal funding.

-- What is the date of the most recently completed Fiscal Year at the time of application?
-The applicant must enter this information to identify the required documentation to establish financial capacity for federal funding. - Has an audit for the most recently completed Fiscal Year identified above been completed?
-The applicant must respond Yes or No via the dropdown selection. - o If Yes: Enter the Fiscal Year End (FYE) date as it appears on the uploaded document The applicant must enter the FYE that aligns with the uploaded document. - o If No: Applicant may not be eligible for DRRP funding. - Does the audit identify any findings?
-The applicant must respond Yes or No via the dropdown selection. - o If Yes: Summarize findings as indicated in the most recently completed Annual Comprehensive Financial Report (ACFR) or Single Audit, as applicable. - Include any corrective action implemented to address the findings. - If corrective action has not been taken, indicate so and explain when corrective action will be implemented if necessary. - Upload the applicable ACFR, Single Audit, or other required supporting documentation
+- Has an audit for the most recently completed Fiscal Year identified above been completed?
+The applicant must respond Yes or No via the dropdown selection. - o If Yes: Enter the Fiscal Year End (FYE) date as it appears on the uploaded document.
+The applicant must enter the FYE that aligns with the uploaded document. - o If No: Applicant may not be eligible for DRRP funding. - Does the audit identify any findings?
+The applicant must respond Yes or No via the dropdown selection. - o If Yes: Summarize findings as indicated in the most recently completed Annual Comprehensive Financial Report (ACFR) or Single Audit, as applicable. - Include any corrective action implemented to address the findings. - If corrective action has not been taken, indicate so and explain when corrective action will be implemented. - Upload the applicable ACFR, Single Audit, or other required supporting documentation.

-4.2 424 Questions
+4.2 SF-424 Questions